 The MSt in Oriental Studies at Oxford aims to provide tailor-made courses for training graduate students at the beginning of their research in different areas of Oriental studies.
+The course is aimed at intending doctoral students who need some additional training before commencing their doctoral studies.
+Only specified teaching staff in Oriental studies accept students for this degree, who are listed below.
+Once you and your prospective supervisor have agreed on your course of study it is not normally possible to make any changes.

 The MSt in Oriental Studies is designed for students who hold a BA in the same field as that of their proposed research, or one closely related.
 As an example, most students who wish to study Arabic for this MSt will have either a BA in Arabic or one in which Arabic has been a majority of the course.
 The decision on whether a candidate's BA qualifies for the course is taken by the Faculty Board.